honeycombio/observability-day-workshop/README.md

 Run this locally in docker-compose, sending traces to Honeycomb.
 Then you can practice improving the instrumentation for better observability.

+If you don't have Docker locally, you can [run this in GitPod](https://gitpod.io/#https://github.com/honeycombio/observability-day-workshop) or use Codespaces.

 ### one-time setup

 Clone this repository.